Enhanced Gravity Model of trade: reconciling macroeconomic and network models

 where $\textrm{GDP}_k$ is the Gross Domestic Product of country $k$, $R_{ij}$ is the geographic distance between countries $i$ and $j$, and $c,\alpha,\beta,\gamma$ are free global parameters to be estimated.
 In the above \emph{directed} specification of the GM, the flows $w_{ij}$ and $w_{ji}$ can be different.
 An analogous \emph{undirected} specification exists, where the volumes of trade from $i$ to $j$ and from $j$ to $i$ are added together into a single value $w_{ij}=w_{ji}$ of bilateral trade.
-In the latter case, \ref{eq_gravity} still holds but with the symmetric choice $\alpha=\beta$.
+In the latter case, Eq.~\eqref{eq_gravity} still holds but with the symmetric choice $\alpha=\beta$.
 With this in mind, we will keep our discussion entirely general throughout the paper and, unless otherwise specified, allow all quantities to be interpreted either as directed or as undirected.
 Only in our final empirical analysis we will adopt an undirected description for simplicity.

-More complicated variants of \ref{eq_gravity} use additional factors (with associated free parameters) either favoring or resisting trade~\cite{gravity_book,DeBene2}.
-Like the GDP and geographic distances, these factors can be country-specific (e.g. population) or dyadic (e.g. common currency, trade agreements, shared borders, common language, etc.).
-In general, if we collectively denote with $\mathbf{n}_i$ the set of \emph{node-specific} factors and with $\mathbf{D}_{ij}$ the set of \emph{dyad-specific} factors used, \ref{eq_gravity} can be generalized to
+More complicated variants of Eq.~\eqref{eq_gravity} use additional factors (with associated free parameters) either favoring or resisting trade~\cite{gravity_book,DeBene2}.
+Like the GDP and geographic distances, these factors can be either country-specific (e.g. population) or dyadic (e.g. common currency, trade agreements, shared borders, common language, etc.).
+In general, if we collectively denote with $\vec{n}_i$ the vector of all \emph{node-specific} factors and with $\vec{D}_{ij}$ the vector of all \emph{dyad-specific} factors used (note that these vectors may have different dimensionality), Eq.~\eqref{eq_gravity} can be generalized to